When Your Oahu Property Needs Grading, Leveling, or Full Excavation

 Full excavation is necessary when surface adjustments are not enough to address underlying problems.
 This includes sites with unstable fill, buried debris, or slopes that exceed safe grading limits.

-In our experience, excavation is often required for older properties where soil was previously altered without proper engineering.
+In our experience, our excavation team in Oahu often finds that excavation is required for older properties where soil was previously altered without proper engineering.
 Excavation allows weak material to be removed and replaced with properly compacted fill.

 According to the U.S. Environmental Protection Agency, soil conditions that reduce infiltration, such as compaction or sealing, increase the risk of flooding and potential structural damage during heavy rainfall.
 On Oʻahu, where storms can saturate soil quickly, this risk is amplified.